 Stationary sources of air pollution are disproportionately located in communities of colour, but the causes for this disparity are unclear.
 Here we assess whether racialized appraisals of investment risk (‘red-lining’) undertaken by the US federal Home

-Redlining is the now-illegal discriminatory practice of denying credit to residents of certain areas based on their race or ethnicity.
-Sociologist John McKnight coined the term in the 1960s to describe maps created by the Home Owners’ Loan Corporation (a U.S. government agency) that marked ra...
+What Is Redlining?
+Redlining is the now-illegal practice of denying credit to residents of certain areas based on their race or ethnicity.
+The term originated in the 1960s to describe maps created by the Home Owners’ Loan Corporation (HOLC), which used color codes to mark neighborhoods as...